hongshuochen/2021Fall-EE538-HW3/README.md

 Write 2 classes to practice how to use the constructor, copy constructor, copy assign operator and destructor and compare the deep copy with shallow copy.

-Both of the Student_shallow and Student_deep has one member integer pointer id.
+Both of the Car_shallow and Car_deep has one member vector pointer tire pressure.

 - Student_shallow
   - Write a **default constructor** to initialize id to **nullptr**